Getting Started

 Content View

 The Content tab shows the actual rows stored in a table.
-Rows are displayed in a scrollable data grid with pagination controls.
+Rows are displayed in a native macOS Table grid with column sorting, pagination controls, and built-in cell reuse for smooth scrolling.

 Query View

-The Query tab provides a built-in SQL editor.
+The Query tab provides a full-featured SQL editor.
 Write your SQL statement and press Cmd+Enter (or click Run) to execute it.

-Results appear below the editor.
+Results appear below the editor in a data grid.
+When a SELECT query returns zero rows, SequelPG resolves and displays the column headers from table metadata so you can still see the result structure.
 You can also use the Stop button to cancel a running query and Clear to reset the editor.

 Inspector Panel